realworldocaml/book/book/testing/README.md

 ```

 Quickcheck's insistence on tracking and testing special cases is what
-allowed it to discover this unexpected behavior.
+allowed us to discover this unexpected behavior.
 Note that in this
 case, it's not really a bug that we've uncovered, it's just that the
-property that we thought would hold doesn't.
-But either way,
+property that we thought would should hold can't in practice.
+But
-Quickcheck helped us understand the behavior of our code better.
+either way, Quickcheck helped us understand the behavior of our code
+better.

 <!-- TODO avsm: could you expand on this a little?
 You mention the -->
 <!-- probability distribution above is special, so does QC combine -->